Cottage cheese

-Cottage cheese is a type of fresh cheese with a mild flavor and a creamy, heterogeneous, soupy texture, made from skimmed milk.
-Cottage cheese differs from other fresh cheeses in the addition of a "dressing" to the curd grains, usually cream, which is mainly responsible for the taste of the product.
+Cottage cheese is a type of fresh cheese with a mild flavor and a creamy, heterogeneous texture made from skimmed milk – hence the low milkfat content.
+It is made by adding an acid – like vinegar or lemon juice – to the milk which causes the milk proteins (curds) to separate from the liquid (whey).
+The curds are then drained and mixed with cream and salt, giving cottage cheese its slightly tangy taste and creamy texture.
+The addition of a "dressing" to the curd grains is primarily responsible for the taste of the finished food.
 Cottage cheese is not aged.